TRaSH-Guides/Guides/Remote-Path-Mappings-explained-for-Sonarr-Radarr.md

-# Remote-Path-Mappings-explained-for-Sonarr-Radarr
+# Remote Path Mappings explained for Sonarr/Radarr

 Remote Path Mappings explained for Sonarr/Radarr

 # Description

-Seems that allot of people are having to understand how the remote path mapping works for Sonarr/Radarr.
+Seems that allot of people don't understand how the remote path mapping works for Sonarr/Radarr.
 I will try to explain it with some screenshots and a short description, for this I will use screenshots used from Radarr.